Internals

 BraketSimulator._combine_operations — Function

-_combine_operations(program, shots::Int) -> ProgramCombine explicit instructions and basis rotation instructions (if necessary).
+_combine_operations(program, shots::Int) -> Vector{Instruction}Combine explicit instructions and basis rotation instructions (if necessary).
 Validate that all operations are performed on qubits within qubit_count.

 BraketSimulator._prepare_program — Function

-_prepare_program(circuit_ir::OpenQasmProgram, inputs::Dict{String, <:Any}, shots::Int) -> (Program, Int)Parse the OpenQASM3 source, apply any inputs provided for the simulation, and compute basis rotation instructions if running with non-zero shots.
-Return the Program after parsing and the qubit count of the circuit.
+_prepare_program(circuit_ir::OpenQasmProgram, inputs::Dict{String, <:Any}, shots::Int) -> (Circuit, Int)Parse the OpenQASM3 source, apply any inputs provided for the simulation, and compute basis rotation instructions if running with non-zero shots.
+Return the Circuit after parsing and the qubit count of the circuit.

 _prepare_program(circuit_ir::Program, inputs::Dict{String, <:Any}, shots::Int) -> (Program, Int)Apply any inputs provided for the simulation.
 Return the Program (with bound parameters) and the qubit count of the circuit.